 It was a cool November evening in Florida.
-I sat on a bench overlooking a lake along with my two close friends from college while we relished the hot Mexican churros we’d just purchased from a stand nearby.
+I sat on a bench overlooking a lake along, with my two close friends from college, while we relished the hot Mexican churros we’d just purchased from a stand nearby.

-Although we were tired from walking for several miles around the expansive World Showcase in Epcot, we all felt a sense of peace wash over us in that serene space.
+Although we were tired from walking for several miles around the expansive World Showcase in Epcot, we felt a sense of peace wash over us as we took in the scenery.

-For the past few hours on that day, we were like cultural nomads, flitting from one country showcase to another.
-We tried on ornate masquerade masks in Italy, admired ethnic rugs in Morocco, watched Chinese acrobats in China, mingled with natives in Italy and in Norway, and sampled crêpes in France.
+For the past few hours on that day, we were cultural nomads – flitting from one country showcase to another.
+We tried on ornate masquerade masks in Italy, admired ethnic rugs in Morocco, watched Chinese acrobats in China, mingled with natives in Italy and Norway, and sampled crêpes in France.

-I could see how the Showcase is so much more than just an amalgamation of sensory delights of decadent sights, smells, sounds and gastric treats.
-It is also a celebration of the incredible diversity that exists in our world.
+I could see how the Showcase was so much more than an amalgamation of sensory delights of decadent sights, smells, sounds and gastric treats.
+It’s also a celebration of the incredible diversity that exists in our world.

 The formal term used to describe this narrow global perspective is ethnocentrism, which is defined as “the tendency of other people to judge other cultures by the values and assumptions of their own culture”.